-()

 Year Acquiring firm Target Equity State

 2003 OCB Bank Tay Do Bank 100%

 2003 Dong A Bank Tu Giac Long Xuyen Bank 100%

 2003 Southern Bank Dai Nam Bank 100%

 2003 Southern Bank Chau Phu Bank 100%

-2007 Vietcombank Gia Dinh Bank 30%
+2007 Vietcom Bank Gia Dinh Bank 30%

 2007 Saigon Invest Western Bank N/A

 2009 Maritime Bank My Xuyen Bank 5%

-2009 SaigonTourist Kien Long Bank n.a.
+2009 Saigon Tourist Kien Long Bank N/A

 2009 Tin Nghia Group Dai A Bank 49%

 The recent wave of M&A in Vietnam was expected to bring in more diversity in financial products and institutions, which is true.
 Competition is expected to serve as a driving force for the financial system to be growing up sound and viable.
-The social expectation
+The social expectation towards the result of the economic reform path has also been part of raison d'être for a continuous surge of banking and financial M&A activities.

-From our data set, 54 acquisition attempts have been made in different directions, but mostly foreign acquiring firms buying established local ones or ventures.
-Names of many world famous TNCs appear in such deals, such as BNP Parisbas, Deutsche Bank, HSBC, Manulife, Morgan Stanley, Prudential, QBE, Standards & Chartered, Société Générale, to name a few only.
-The success rate in these financial M&A transactions, both bank and non-bank, is high, around 91%.
-(For more details, see Appendix E.)
+From our dataset, 54 acquisition attempts have been made in different directions, but mostly foreign acquiring firms buying established local ones or ventures.
+Names of many world famous TNCs appear in such deals, such as BNP Parisbas, Deutsche bank, HSBC, Manulife, Morgan Stanley, Prudential, QBE, Standards & Chartered, Société

+Générale, to name a few only.
+The success rate in these financial M&A transactions, both bank and non-bank, is high, around 91 per cent.
+(For more details, see Appendix-E.)